Lorfdail/TTBlockersFriend/README.md

 ## Installation

-The installation of this module is simply done by opening Blish HUD -> opening the Settings -> in the Module Repo section search for "TT Blockers Stuff" and hit "Install".
+The installation of this module is simply done by opening Blish HUD -> opening the Settings -> in the Module Repo section search for "TTBlockersStuff" and hit "Install".

 ## Usage

-Once the module is installed it essentially starts working once you are in the bloodtide coast map and near one of the 4 spots that this module recognizes (all 3 wurm arenas and the gathering spot near Firthside Vigil Waypoint.
+Once the module is installed it essentially starts working once you are in the bloodtide coast map and near one of the 4 spots that this module recognizes (all 3 wurm arenas and the gathering spot near Firthside Vigil Waypoint).
 If you are close then the Module should display a panel similar to this one in the middle of the screen:

 ![Default Panel look](./docs/images/panel_default.png)